Wrongful Death Injury Lawyers in Topeka

 - Funeral and final expenses

-When can you file a wrongful death claim?
+When can you file a wrongful death injury claim?

 A wrongful death claim is usually made by the family or personal representative of someone who has passed in a preventable accident due to the negligent, reckless or intentional actions of another individual (or individuals).